vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/MissingReferenceException.md

-## Missing reference exception
+## MissingReferenceException
 ### Description
-A Missing Reference Exception is a type of [null reference exception](Null%20Reference%20Exception.md) where a Unity Object field was previously assigned to, and the contents have been deleted or become invalid.
+A MissingReferenceException is a type of [NullReferenceException](NullReferenceException.md) where a Unity Object field was previously assigned to, and the contents have been deleted or become invalid.
 ### Resolution
 Re-assign a value to the field via the Inspector.